Get THE RACK DEMO

 Plan for variance.
 Expect surprises.
 Track everything.
 The data will tell you the real story over time.

 THE RACK tracks your clutch outcomes automatically when you log hatchlings.
-Over multiple seasons, you can look back at actual results versus expected ratios and see whether your genetics are performing as predicted.
+Over multiple seasons, you can look back at results versus expected ratios and see whether your genetics are performing as predicted.
 This isn't about any single clutch.
 It's about building a dataset that tells you the truth about your program.
-The breeders who track results across years make better decisions than those who react to each individual clutch emotionally.
-Build the record.
-Trust the data.
-Plan accordingly.

 Enjoyed this article?